arsenetar/dupeguru/README.md

 ### Running tests

-The complete test suite is ran with [Tox 1.7+][tox].
+The complete test suite is run with [Tox 1.7+][tox].
 If you have it installed system-wide, you don't even need to set up a virtualenv.
 Just `cd` into the root project folder and run `tox`.

 If you don't have Tox system-wide, install it in your virtualenv with `pip install tox` and then